eclipsesource/tabris-js/doc/getting-started.md

 ## The Developer Console

 While running Tabris.js scripts in the developer app, you can open a developer console by sliding from the right edge of the screen to the left.
-On iOS you may have to start sliding from the edge itself, while Android is less fussy about where you start.
+On iOS you may have to start sliding from the edge itself to open the drawer.

 Here you will see messages and errors logged while running a script.
-You can filter the log or even share it (e.g. by e-mail).
-The console also lets you go back to the developer app, or just restart the script instantly.
+You can filter the log or even share it (e.g. by email).
+The console also lets you go back to the developer app, or reload the script instantly.

 ![Developer Console](img/console-android.png)

 ## Play with the Scratchpad

 On tabrisjs.com, click **My Scratchpad** on the left.
 Here you will find a simple, editable Tabris.js script.
-You can run this script immediately (no need to save) on the Tabris.js developer app by going to the *My Scripts* tab and selecting *My Scratchpad*.
+You can run this script immediately (no need to save) in the Tabris.js Developer App by going to the *My Scripts* tab and selecting *My Scratchpad*.
 By default the scratchpad contains the "Hello World" example explained [below](#hello-js).

 ## The Tabris.js Snippets

 On the [tabrisjs.com snippets page](https://tabrisjs.com/snippets/) you can find a code snippet for nearly every feature in Tabris.js.
 You can run a snippet immediately on your device by clicking the **link** button next to it...

 ![Android Developer App](img/button-unlinked.png)

 ... and then select it from the **My Scripts** list of the developer app.
 You may have to refresh the list by swiping down on Android or by switching tabs on iOS.

 If you like to play with the snippet, simply copy and paste it to the scratchpad and run it from there.

 # Create Your First App
 Tabris.js scripts can be developed using any text editor or IDE.